rapidsai/rapids.ai/about.md

 # About RAPIDS
 {: .section-title-halfs}

 The RAPIDS suite of open source software libraries and APIs gives you the ability to execute end-to-end data science and analytics pipelines entirely on GPUs.
-RAPIDS is incubated by <strong>[NVIDIA®](https://developer.nvidia.com/open-source){: target="_blank"}</strong> based on extensive hardware and data science science experience.
-RAPIDS utilizes <strong>[NVIDIA CUDA®](https://developer.nvidia.com/cuda-toolkit){: target="_blank"}</strong> primitives for low-level compute optimization, and exposes GPU parallelism and high-bandwidth memory speed through user-friendly Python interfaces.
+Licensed under Apache 2.0, RAPIDS is incubated by **[NVIDIA®](https://developer.nvidia.com/open-source){: target="_blank"}** based on extensive hardware and data science science experience.
+RAPIDS utilizes **[NVIDIA CUDA®](https://developer.nvidia.com/cuda-toolkit){: target="_blank"}** primitives for low-level compute optimization, and exposes GPU parallelism and high-bandwidth memory speed through user-friendly Python interfaces.

 RAPIDS also focuses on common data preparation tasks for analytics and data science.
-This includes a familiar DataFrame API that integrates with a variety of machine learning algorithms for end-to-end pipeline accelerations without paying typical serialization costs.
+This includes a familiar dataframe API that integrates with a variety of machine learning algorithms for end-to-end pipeline accelerations without paying typical serialization costs.
 RAPIDS also includes support for multi-node, multi-GPU deployments, enabling vastly accelerated processing and training on much larger dataset sizes.

 ## Apache Arrow
-RAPIDS had its start from the <a href="https://arrow.apache.org/" class="bold" target="_blank">Apache Arrow</a> and <a href="http://gpuopenanalytics.com/#/f" class="bold" target="_blank">GoAi</a> projects based on a columnar, in-memory data structure that delivers efficient and fast data interchange with flexibility to support complex data models.
+RAPIDS had its start from the **[Apache Arrow](https://arrow.apache.org/){: target="_blank"}** and **[GoAi](http://gpuopenanalytics.com){: target="_blank"}** projects based on a columnar, in-memory data structure that delivers efficient and fast data interchange with flexibility to support complex data models.

 {% endcapture %}

 {% capture about_top_right %}
 ## Libraries and APIs Overview
-{: .section-subtitle-top}
+{: .section-subtitle-top-1}

-Some RAPIDS projects include <a href="https://github.com/rapidsai/cudf" class="bold" target="_blank">cuDF</a>, a DataFrame manipulation library; <a href="https://github.com/rapidsai/cuml" class="bold" target="_blank">cuML</a>, a collection of machine learning libraries that will provide GPU versions of algorithms available in scikit-learn; <a href="https://github.com/rapidsai/cugraph" class="bold" target="_blank">cuGraph</a>, a collection of graph analytics libraries that seamlessly integrate into the RAPIDS data science platform.
+Some RAPIDS projects include **[cuDF](https://github.com/rapidsai/cudf){: target="_blank"}**, a dataframe manipulation library; **[cuML](https://github.com/rapidsai/cuml){: target="_blank"}**, a collection of machine learning libraries that will provide GPU versions of algorithms available in scikit-learn; **[cuGraph](https://github.com/rapidsai/cugraph){: target="_blank"}**, a collection of graph analytics libraries that seamlessly integrate into the RAPIDS data science platform.
 Development follows a 6 week release schedule, so new features and libraries are always on the way.

 ## Integration With Deep Learning Libraries
 RAPIDS provides native array_interface support.
 This means data stored in Apache Arrow can be seamlessly pushed to deep learning frameworks that accept array_interface such as PyTorch and Chainer.